MizaGBF/GBFAL/docs.md

     - Index 4: Single target charge attack sheets.
 Path: `sp/cjs/FILE.png`.
     - Index 5: AOE charge attack sheets.
 Path: `sp/cjs/FILE.png`.
 - `skins`: Same format as `characters`.
+- `npcs`: Object of ID, data pairs for MC classes or skins.
+If the element hasn't been updated, the data will be set to **0**.
+Otherwise, the data will be an array with the following format:
+    - General format: A list of one boolean and two lists, each containing file names. (`[false, [], []]`).
+    - Index 0: The boolean indicates if the NPC has a journal thumbnail.
+    - Index 1: Scene file suffixes.
+Possible paths: `sp/quest/scene/character/body/ID_SUFFIX.png` (used in cutscenes) or  `sp/raid/navi_face/ID_SUFFIX.png` (portrait used in battles, when characters talk).
+A file being in this list means either or both of those paths are valid.
+    - Index 2: Voice file suffixes.
+Path: `voice/ID_SUFFIX.mp3`.
 - `job`: Object of ID, data pairs for MC classes or skins.
 If the element hasn't been updated, the data will be set to **0**.
 Otherwise, the data will be an array with the following format:
     - General format: A list of thirteen lists, each containing file names. (`[[], [], [], [], [], [], [], [], [], [], [], [], []]`).
     - Index 0: Base file.
 Used for icons (`sp/ui/icon/job/FILE.png`) and texts (`sp/ui/job_name/job_list/FILE.png`, ...).